ShubNig/AubNig-Nexus-Template/gradle/02-nexusUpload-use.md

     $ gradlew :[module]:uploadArchives

-> if `VERSION_NAME contans SNAPSHOT` this project will archive to snapshots which archive to releases not chants
+> if `VERSION_NAME contains SNAPSHOT` this project will archive to snapshots which archive to releases not chants